JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 two sims' console output (see `pypeline_sim_DESIGN.md`'s "`sim_print(..., debug=True)`" section
 and `docs/pypeline_guide.md`).

+Byte-identical *content* is necessary but not sufficient for a clean **pipelined** (non-`--comb`)
+diff: there the native sim emulates the built pipeline latencies (see `pypeline_sim_DESIGN.md` §"Pipelined native sim") and the *cycle* a tagged print lands on is subject to that emulation's fidelity limits — valid-gate every probe (VHDL pipeline regs are `'U'` during warm-up), keep probes in stateful (0-latency) MAINs rather than inside pipelined comb, and bundle a pipelined MAIN's co-timed outputs into one struct wire. `--comb` compares (zero added latency) have none of these constraints.
+The full list is in `pypeline_sim_DESIGN.md`'s Limitations subsection.

 ---

 ## `sim_assert` / `sim_finish` — simulation control builtins